Follow-up Attention: An Empirical Study of Developer and Neural Model Code Exploration: Code Exploration Dataset

-\textbf{Ground truth visual attention.} Here we borrow from the concept of \textit{human attention} proposed by \cite{paltenghiThinkingDeveloperComparing2021} and define the analogous \textit{developer attention} as the total time that a specific char was visible to the participant: $\displaystyle \vd = (d_1, ..., d_{c})$ where $c$ is the number of characters in the prompt and $d_i$ is the total time that the $i$-th character was visible to the participant according to the eye tracking data.
-In difference to \cite{paltenghiThinkingDeveloperComparing2021}, we consider the char-level instead of the token level, which is the granularity in many contexts, and in particular for eye tracking data.
+Here we borrow from the concept of \textit{human attention} proposed by \cite{paltenghiThinkingDeveloperComparing2021} and define the analogous \textit{developer attention} as the total time that a specific char was visible to the participant (i.e., in their field of vision): $\displaystyle \vd = (d_1, ..., d_{c})$ where $c$ is the number of characters in the prompt and $d_i$ is the total time that the $i$-th character was visible to the participant according to the eye tracking data.
+In contrast to \cite{paltenghiThinkingDeveloperComparing2021}, we consider the char-level instead of the token level because it is more natural for our eye-tracking data.